dos-group/vessim/docs/index.md

 - **Energy-aware applications**: Develop applications that adapt their energy consumption to the carbon intensity and price of electricity.
 - **Microgrid composition**: Experiment with adding solar panels, wind turbines, or batteries to see how they would affect your energy costs and carbon emissions.
 - **Demand response and power outages**: Simulate demand response signals or power outages to understand your system's flexibility and test mitigation strategies.
-- **Quality assurance**: Apply Vessim in continuous integrating testing to validate software roll-outs in a controlled environment.
+- **Quality assurance**: Apply Vessim in continuous integration to validate software roll-outs in a controlled environment.

 Vessim can simulate multiple distributed microgrids in parallel and easily integrates historical datasets and new simulators.

-Vessim’s software-in-the-loop capabilities let you run real systems against simulated microgrids.
+Vessim's [software-in-the-loop](concepts/sil.md) capabilities let you run real systems against simulated microgrids.
 Connect live data sources like Prometheus and interact through REST APIs.

 ## How Vessim Works